-For the last ten years, TekSavvy's policy has been to make paper billing available upon request at no cost to all its customers.
+Since at least 2013, TekSavvy's policy has been to make paper billing available upon request at no cost to all its customers.
 There is no need to self-identify as a senior or as having a disability.

 Information regarding paper billing is set out in the Frequently Asked Questions section of our website, under "Paper Billing."